Ansari-Muskan01/PowerBI/Introduction.md

 **5. Dashboards**

-Reports and visualizations can be used to monitor important business information through dashboards in the Power BI Service.<br>
+A dashboard is a single-page view that displays important information using visualizations.

 ## Building Blocks of Power BI

 The main building blocks of Power BI are:<br>
 Visualizations – Charts, graphs, cards, maps, etc.<br>
-Datasets / Semantic Models – Data used for analysis and reporting.<br>
+Datasets  – Data used for analysis and reporting.<br>
 Reports – A collection of interactive visualizations.<br>
 Dashboards – A single-page view of important information.<br>
 Tiles – Individual visual elements displayed on a dashboard.<br>